ufukkilicc/loclog/README.md

 The following optimizations have been implemented:
 - **NestJS Modular Decomposition:** The application is structured into modules (e.g., LocationsModule, AreasModule) for better maintainability and scalability.
 - **Caching:** NestJS’s built-in caching mechanism is used to reduce database load and improve response times.
-- **Event Loop Optimization:** The application is designed to avoid blocking the Node.js event loop, ensuring high concurrency.
 #### On the Database Level
 The following optimizations have been implemented:
 - **Indexing:** Indexes have been added to frequently queried columns (e.g., userId, areaId, entryTime) to speed up database queries.